 I want to stay by your side.

 The sheer amount of pretty in this show is almost blinding.
-I’d read the first volume of the manga during my internship at J’aime lire magazine for kids, and I’d loved the fairytale-like atmosphere, and the show doesn’t disappoint, with gorgeous design, beautiful music and a somewhat original story.
+I’d read the first volume of the manga during my internship at J’aime lire magazine (it’s a super popular children’s magazine in France, for those of you who’ve never heard of it) , and I’d loved the fairytale-like atmosphere, and the show doesn’t disappoint, with gorgeous design, beautiful music and a somewhat original story.
 Usually, romance is pretty tame in shoujo manga, and it takes a bazillion years for the oblivious characters to confess to each other or just kiss.
 In Akagami, however, there’s an actual *gasp* kiss, with a real romance and everything.
 I actually applauded when I watched that episode, I kid you not.